 Which delivers sooner?

-1428 Brickell delivery: 2028.
-Baccarat Residences Brickell delivery: estimated early 2028.
-Verify both developer schedules before committing.
+1428 Brickell delivers first.
+It has been under construction since 2023 with an estimated 2026 completion.
+Baccarat Residences Brickell is estimated for early 2028.
+Confirm both developer schedules before committing.

 Do either allow short-term rentals?